dwu359/ml-portfolio-optimization/README.md

 # III.
 Method

 ## 3+ Data Preprocessing Methods:
-- Anaylze and quantize sentiment data
+Collected datasets have different formats and intervals of records.
+We will aim to preprocess data to prevent overfitting particular datasets.
+The examples of preprocessing methodologies are listed below:
 - Interpolating missing data
 - Removing Outliers
 - Data format standardization
+- Anaylze and quantize sentiment data

 ## 3+ ML Algorithms/Models Identified:
+We use stock price, interest rate, GDP, CPI, savings, unemployment rate, and stock sweets in time series.
+Therefore, we will utilize the supervised/unsupervised models specifically useful for the time series dataset as listed below:
 **Supervised**
 1) VAR (Vector Autoregression)
 2) ARIMA (Autoregressive Integrated Moving Average)